Mari Illustrious Makinami: Critical reception

 Other reviewers praised Mari and her introduction.
-James Mudge of the website Beyond Hollywood noted that Mari had several of Asuka's personality traits, speculating interesting future developments.
 Bryan Morton of The Fandom Post liked her personality, describing her as a welcome dose of uncertainty in a familiar story.
-Chris Nelson of Dreamlogic.net wrote, "She’s an awesome addition to the series, and even though little is known about her this far, she’s become one of my new favorite characters".
 Josh Tolentino of Japanator listed her among the best British anime characters and liked the fact that, unlike the other pilots, she seemed happy to board an Eva; this made her "more interesting" than the franchise's other characters.
 Anime News Network's Martin Theron wrote, "She is the breath of fresh air that the franchise needs and helps restore the sense of mystery inherent in the original series".

 Evangelion 3.0+1.0, the final chapter in the Rebuild saga, also received mixed reviews.
 Some fans were puzzled by the final scene in which Mari takes Shinji's hand in Ube Station; the gesture was interpreted as indicating a romantic relationship between them, contradicting the idea that the young man would get involved with Asuka.
-Mari was the focus of a number of discussions, with a good reception from Japanese audiences.
-She was described as the star of the film, and Sakamoto's performance was also praised.
 Several English-speaking reviewers criticized the character, finding her role underdeveloped and noting the lack of explanation about her.
 Other critics praised the character and her role in the latest film.
 Henrique Padula of IGN, calling her the shallowest of the saga's pilots, nevertheless appreciated the clarity of her role.
 Raul Velazquez of Game Rant praised her battle scenes, saying that she may deserves as much cosplay as Rei and Asuka.
 Rebuen Baron of Comic Book Resources called her uninteresting compared to the characters in the classic series, but "she actually serves more of a purpose beyond simple fan service"; Baron wrote that her stability positively affects Shinji, a factor "extremely important to make the ending work as well as it does".
 Comic Book Resources colleague Daniel Kurland said that Mari would be a vital element in the growth of Shinji and the other characters and, interpreting her as a metaphor for Anno's wife, described her as an "even more poignant and important" element for the protagonist.